-After a two-month suspension, EuroMillions tickets are back on sale in Spain.
+Sales of all lottery tickets, including EuroMillions, were suspended in Spain for two months during the height of the lockdown.
 Loterias y Apuestas, the official operator of EuroMillions in Spain, suspended all ticket sales on 15th March 2020.
 Tickets that had already been sold for the EuroMillions draws on 17th and 20th March remained valid, but it was not possible to purchase tickets for further draws until the suspension was lifted and sales resumed on 18th May.

-Ticket sales for other lottery games in Spain have also resumed.
-Any lottery tickets purchased for draws that were then suspended are still valid and can be used when the rescheduled draw takes place.
-Here’s when draws will resume:
+Ticket sales for other lottery games in Spain also resumed at around the same time.
+Any lottery tickets purchased for draws that were then suspended remained valid and could be used when the rescheduled draw took place.
+Here’s when draws resumed:

 - The week of 18-24 May: EuroMillions and La Primitiva